Spinal Cord Research Centre

 Other Linux various distributions Unsupported

 Slackware 2.3 through 3.0 had been supported for analysis-only, but we no longer test or build the package for these legacy systems.
 Other Linux distributions have never been tested.
 Newer distributions that support RPM package installation (SuSE, Debian, Mandrake) may very well support our RPM packages, possibly requiring a recompiling of the source RPM package.
 However, as we have no experience with these distributions, support for them would suffer as a result.
-The one exception is that we have tested the FC4 RPM package on SuSE 10.0 and found it works.

 However, with an X11 server package installed, Linux systems support remote X11 display (see below).

-Mac OS X 10.2 or later Supported
+Mac OS X 10.2 through 10.8 Supported

 QNX 4.23, 4.24 Unsupported